felipe88alves/sortKeyHttpServer/README.md

 ## Getting Started

 The application can collect the URL statistics data from a file or a series of HTTP endpoints.
 The URL statistics information is provided in a JSON format.
-The Data Collection Method and the Data Collection Source can be overriden using the Environment Variables `DATA_COLLECTION_METHOD` and `DATA_COLLECTION_PATH`.
+The Data Collection Method and the Data Collection Source can be overridden using the Environment Variables `DATA_COLLECTION_METHOD` and `DATA_COLLECTION_PATH`.
-The default Data Collection Method is `http`, but it can be overriden to `file`.
+The default Data Collection Method is `http`, but it can be overridden to `file`.

 After deploying the application, it will be available for access at localhost in either port 5000 or 80 (depending on the deployment method).
 The services are provided over the following URL's: